qualisys/paf-documentation/README.md

 8. Import or collect .qtm files into the PAF structure and test the package.

-[^1]: These steps are best performed by modifying the example files available on https://github.com/qualisys/paf-resources
+[^1]: These steps are best performed by modifying the example files, linked below.

 # Examples